Research In Action

-Recent studies from CIRP@CHOP and AAA Foundation for Traffic Safety suggest that organizations that support families with safe teen driving programs now need to think about the families of teens who are waiting to get licensed beyond their 18th birthday.
+Recent studies from CIRP and AAA Foundation for Traffic Safety suggest organizations that support families with safe teen driving programs now need to think about the families of teens and young adults who are waiting to get licensed beyond their 18th birthday.
 A substantial proportion of teens are delaying that rite of passage until they can really afford and need to drive.
 According to the research, teens that delay licensure are more likely to be minorities and from households and zip codes with lower incomes.

 As a pediatrician, I am conflicted about this fact.
 Disparities in licensure can result in lost opportunities but also may afford safety and health advantages.